 Whether synchronous or induction, 3 phase electric machines use rotating magnetic field for its operation.
-In this article we will understand how rotating magnetic field is produced in a 3 phase motor.
-We will also come across concept of synchronous speed and number of poles on a motor.Detailed description of the video lecture is given following article.
+In this article we will understand how rotating magnetic field is produced in a 3 phase machine.
+We will also come across concept of synchronous speed and number of poles on a electrical machine.Detailed description of the video lecture is given following article.

 A Simplified 3 Phase Winding

 To understand concept of rotating magnetic field for 3 phase machines consider the simplified winding shown below.
 It has got just 3 coils.
-They are arranged 120 degree apart.
+They are placed 120 degree apart.

 |Fig.1 A simplified 3 phase winding|